jasonsbeer/AmigaPCI/TechnicalManual.md

 ### 2.4 Bus Mastering

 Direct memory access activities are available to the MC68040 and PCI cards via bus mastering.
 When a device has mastered the bus, it has control of the entire AmigaPCI system and may directly access any valid address location.
 This is typically done for direct reading and writing of memory or direct control of chipset functions.
 The AmigaPCI bus arbiter accepts bus requests from the MC608040 and the PCI bus.
-Each slot on the PCI bus has a dedicated bus reqeust signal so the bus arbiter assigns a priority to each slot.
+Each slot on the PCI bus has a dedicated bus request signal.
 The bus arbitor will grant the bus to highest priority device when the current bus cycle is complete.
 See Table 2.4.
-In the event there is not pending bus request, the MC68040 is given explicit ownership until a bus request from a PCI device is asserted.
+In the event there is not pending bus request, the MC68040 is given explicit ownership until it begins a bus cycle or a bus request from one of the PCI devices is asserted.

 Table 2.4.
 Bus arbitration priority.
 Device|Priority